Wondering how to install a dimmer switch with 3 wires? It is actually simple so let us advise you on the topic.

 There are a few different ways to wire a dimmer switch with 3 wires however this usually means the dimmer switch is rated for Three-Way switching positions or in other words can link to a stair light at the other end or the hall.
 The most important step would be to get the common wires correct and the travellers do not matter.

 How to Install a Dimming Switch With 3 Wires

 In order to install a dimmer switch, you’ll need to cut the drywall to clear the dimmer.
 Next, you’ll need to attach the dimmer switch’s dimmer knob to the electrical box.
 Now, turn on the breaker and you’re ready to go!
 Once the dimmer is attached, you’ll need to unplug the switch to check if the wires are connected.

 The other two wires are called the ground wires.
 The white and red “travelers” connect to the power or switch leg.
 The grounding wire is the green one, and it connects to the switch box’s ground wire.
-The black lead connects to the fixture’s power cord.
-The third and fourth wires are the grounding wires.
+The black lead connects to the fixture’s black.
 After you’ve installed the new light switches, it’s time to reattach the grounding.

 What Are the 3 Wires on a Dimmer Switch?

 The red wire is the ground.
 It should connect to the bottom center wire of the dimmer.
-The ground wire should be capped.
+The ground wire should be capped or hooked to the box.
 The red wire connects to the hot lead, which is usually labeled red on the wall.
 The black or white wire connects to the remaining traveler wire in the wall.
-The white or black wire does not attach to anything.
-The black or white wire should go to the wall.

 The common terminal is the darker color of the two wires.
 It is usually black or dark brass.
 The common terminal serves two purposes depending on its position.
 In one position, it accepts the black wire that comes from the power source and connects to the black wire that leads to the light fixture.
 When this is connected to the white or yellow wire, it will shut off the light.